MartinPdeS/PyOptik/README.rst

 Example
 *******

-Here’s a quick example demonstrating how to use PyOptik to retrieve and plot the refractive index of a material:
+Here is a quick example demonstrating how to use PyOptik to retrieve and plot the refractive index of a material:

 .. code:: python